zarbis/opsfleet-assignment/airflow/README.md

 2. syncing them from Git to shared volume
 3. syncing then into local FS of Arflow pods

 Option one is a non-starter for obvious reason of utter inconvenience.
-It requires requires building custom images and delivering them to clusters running Airflow on every change to DAG definitions.
+It requires building custom images and delivering them to clusters running Airflow on every change to DAG definitions.

 Option two is the most dilligent on paper, since it reduces amount of wasted work on Git syncs, preventing potential throttling from GitHub and friends.
 However it requires setting up `ReadWriteMany` type of shared volume, which is it's own sort of hassle.